Utena - kiss catalog

 This is Ruka forcibly kissing Juri in a sexual assault after pinning her to the wall.
 Ruka’s color is cooler in hue than in the image above.
 See the sweat on her cheek.
 She bites his lip in self-defense.

-Ruka is trying to free Juri from her obsession with Shiori.
-He goes about it in a disastrously hurtful way, by reckless ruthless exercise of male power, treating both Shiori and Juri purely as instruments for his goal.
-His assault ensures that Juri will hate him.
+Ruka is trying to free Juri from her desire for Akio (see Ruka’s arc - motivation).
+He goes about it in a disastrously hurtful way, by reckless ruthless exercise of male power, treating Shiori and Juri purely as instruments for his goal.
+His assault ensures that Juri will hate him, though at the same time she finds his power attractive.
 He sounds a little sad about it, but in the end he doesn’t care.
-He knows he will die soon.
+It is the only way he knows, which is why Akio chose him.

 Akio smooches Kanae while they’re on a ladder.